The video experts blog

 Even many old, outdated browsers still support Dacast video, which means that our broadcasters can reach 99.9% of internet users without issue.

-Dacast’s HTML5 web video player is configurable in many formats.
+Dacast’s HTML5 web video player is configurable in many different formats and ways.
 You can change the color scheme, choose a watermark (i.e., a logo), change the embedded video size, select between iframe and Javascript, embed social sharing buttons, and more.
 For maximum compatibility, Javascript is usually the best option.

 One crucial advantage of the Dacast platform is its responsiveness.
 Any video player scales automatically to different screen sizes and device types.
 It’s also swift to load—about 20 times faster than the previous version.